 Warm the milk and dissolve the sugar, when lukewarm, add the yeast.

 Sift the flour into a large bowl, rub in the butter, then add the milk mixture, the beaten egg, and the salt.
-Knead the dough for 10 minutes, then put it in a large oiled bowl to rise for around 1.5 hrs.
+Knead the dough for 10 minutes, then put it in a large oiled bowl to rest for around one and a half hours or well risen.

-Knock back in the bowl, place on an oiled surface, allow to rest for about five minutes then roll into an oblong, about 20cm wide.
-I used only half of the dough for the butter buns, with the other half I made some chelsea buns.
+Turn out the dough from the bowl, place on an oiled surface, ,knock back gently allow to rest for about five minutes covered, then roll into an oblong, about 20cm wide.
+I used only half of the dough for the butter buns, with the other half I made some Chelsea buns.

 Cut along the middle, then cut each half into slices, which are rolled up from the centre to the clear edge.
 You will need some more butter to brush on the buns as soon as they come out of the oven, so keep any left overs for this.